-My son (Scottie's Uncle Brian) didn't want him to miss out on the fun of going door to door, so he came up with the idea of going to several different doors at just my house.
-As you can see, Brian also joins in the fun and Scottie still loves it, too.
-We have been doing One House Trick-or-Treat for about 20 years.
+My son (Scottie's uncle Brian) didn't want him to miss out on the fun of going door to door, so he came up with the idea of going to several different doors inside of our own house.
+Scottie loved it!
+We have now been doing one-house trick-or-treat for about 20 years.

 - Pick out several outside and inside doors of your house that you want to use for this game.

-- Each door will be considered a different "house".
-(Don't worry, kids are good at pretending.)
+- Each door will be considered a different "house" (don't worry, kids are good at pretending).

 - Plan an order for visiting the doors.